-Valve just confirmed the Steam Deck’s official release date
+Steam Deck’s official release date has arrived.
+Here’s how to pre-order one.

-Steam Deck’s official release date revealed as Valve’s handheld gaming PC begins shipping in February
+Steam Deck’s official release date arrives as pre-orders for Valve’s handheld gaming PC begin shipping

-The portable console will let you take your entire PC games collection with you everywhere you go
+The portable console lets you take your entire PC games collection with you everywhere you go

-Valve’s long-awaited Steam Deck console officially launches on 25 February.
+Valve’s long-awaited Steam Deck console officially launched on 25 February.
 In a recent blog post, the publisher confirmed plans to send out the first batch of its handheld gaming PC to existing reservation holders, with further batches being released on a weekly basis.

+In our full review, our writer described Valve’s new console as “nothing short of revolutionary for PC gaming”.
+Adding that “it allows players to take their games library with them wherever they go, offering powerful, desktop-level performance and a streamlined, console-like experience in a portable form factor.”

-Announced in July 2021, the Steam Deck is essentially a handheld PC powered by Valve’s games platform, Steam.
-The portable device features Nintendo Switch-style analogue controls surrounding a handheld HD display, on which users can access their existing Steam library of PC games wherever they are.
+Originally announced in July 2021, the portable device – which is powered by Valve’s games platform, Steam – features Nintendo Switch-style analogue controls surrounding a handheld HD display, on which users can access their existing library of PC games.

-Since launching in 2003, Steam has grown to dominate digital sales of PC games with an estimated 100 million monthly active users.
+Since launching in 2003, Steam has grown to dominate digital sales of PC games with an estimated 100-million monthly active users.
 Joining the Valve Index VR headset, Steam Machine and Steam Controller, the Steam Deck is the publisher’s most ambitious push into the gaming hardware market yet.

-Pre-orders for the Steam Deck opened shortly after it was announced, and the console quickly sold out.
+Which would explain why the console quickly sold out, when pre-orders opened shortly after it was announced.

-For now, Valve is focusing on getting the Steam Deck into the hands of those who paid a £4 reservation fee back in 2021, with plans for the handheld to go on general sale once its pre-order obligations have been fulfilled.
+While new reservations can be made on the Steam Deck website – so long as you’re willing to put down a small reservation fee – for now, Valve is focusing on getting the console into the hands of those who paid back in 2021.
+And there are plans for the handheld to go on general sale once its pre-order obligations have been fulfilled.

 Read more:

-Steam Deck latest news
+Steam Deck news

-Valve has now confirmed that the Steam Deck will launch on 25 February.
-Those who had reserved their consoles first will receive an invitation to order their Steam Deck, and given three days to respond, after which their invitation will be passed on to the next person in the queue.
-The console itself will begin shipping on 28 February, meaning it will finally be in the hands of players in March.
+The Steam Deck launched on 25 February and the console began shipping on 28 February, meaning it will finally reach the hands of players in March.

-The Steam Deck was delayed for much the same reason as it’s been impossible to get hold of a PS5 or Xbox series X lately.
+Production of the console was delayed for much the same reason it’s been impossible to get hold of a PS5 or Xbox series X lately.
 Global supply-chain problems have created bottlenecks in the manufacturing process of pretty much everything with a microchip in it.
-Rather than sitting on its hands, Valve’s spent the extra few months encouraging more PC game developers to adapt their existing titles to play nicely with the Steam Deck hardware.

-The handheld runs on a variant of the open-source Linux operating system, meaning not every game in Valve’s enormous library will work on Steam Deck without a few tweaks.
+But rather than sitting on its hands, Valve has spent the extra few months encouraging more PC game developers to adapt their existing titles to play nicely with the Steam Deck hardware.
+For those not in the know, the handheld runs on a variant of the open-source Linux operating system, meaning not every game in Valve’s enormous library will work on Steam Deck without a few tweaks.

 To guide players towards the titles that work seamlessly on the new hardware – and pressure games developers to update their software – Valve has launched a new rating system, ranking each game as “verified”, “playable” or “unsupported” based on how compatible it is with Steam Deck.

 How much does the Steam Deck cost?

-There are three versions of the Steam Deck available to pre-order, each with different storage capacities, prices and a few exclusive extras.
+There are three versions of the Steam Deck available to order, each with different storage capacities, prices and a few exclusive extras.

 - £349 – 64GB eMMC storage, carrying case